mcnitt/code-school-badges-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fix broken CSS and JS links on some servers

 = 1.0 =
 * Initial version of the plugin
 * Includes basic widget and shortcode display options

 == Upgrade Notice ==

+= 1.0.1 =
+* Fix broken CSS and JS links on some servers

 = 1.0 =
 Initial version of the plugin